-The theory underlying the use of hyperbaric oxygen therapy in cerebral palsy is that there are cells within the damaged brain that are living but are not active and are not functioning as they should.
-The hope is that providing an increase in the supply of oxygen to these cells will switch them on again and start them functioning and so improve the child’s function.
+The theory underlying the use of hyperbaric oxygen therapy in cerebral palsy is that there are cells within the damaged brain that are living but are not active and are not working as they should.
+The hope is that providing an increase in the supply of oxygen to these cells will switch them on again so they start working and improve the child's function.
 Studies in animals have shown that there are changes in the electrical or metabolic activity of brain cells.

-There is no evidence that hyperbaric oxygen therapy is helpful for children with cerebral palsy.
+There have been a few studies in children with cerebral palsy.
+International consensus is that hyperbaric oxygen therapy is not helpful for children with cerebral palsy.

 What happens in hyperbaric oxygen therapy for a child with cerebral palsy?

-First, an assessment is necessary to look for problems that could happen to the child during hyperbaric oxygen therapy - see the next section 'Can anything go wrong?'
+First, an assessment is necessary to look for problems that could happen to the child during hyperbaric oxygen therapy.

 Children who have ear problems may need to have an operation to insert grommets (also called ventilation tubes) before treatment.
 Grommets prevent ear pain or a burst ear drum in the hyperbaric chamber.
 The operation involves a general anaesthetic with the associated risks.